knuesel/typst-minideck/minideck.typ

 // The footer of a slide can be overriden using either `footer` or
 // `footer-text`:
 //
-// - `footer` takes content or `none`, to be used directly as the page footer.
+// - `footer` can be used to set directly the page footer.
+If not specified,
-//   The value `auto` can be passed to disable this behavior and consider
-//   `footer-text` instead (this is the same as leaving `footer` unspecified).
+//   `footer-text` will be considered instead.
 //
-// - `footer-text` takes simple content (typically a string) that, if not
+// - `footer-text` takes simple content (typically a string) that will be
-//   `none`, will be passed to a theme function for transformation and layout,
+//   passed to a theme function for transformation and layout,
 //   and the result will be used as page footer.
 The value `auto` can be used
-//   to let the theme function use the default value for this type of slide.
+//   to let the theme function use the default text for this type of slide.
 //
+// - `footer-func` is the theme function called with `footer-text` as parameter
+//   to make the footer for this type of slide.
+//
-// Use `footer: auto` and `footer-text: none` to leave the page footer as it is.
+// To leave the footer as it is (from a global `page` configuration), set
+// `footer-func` to `none`.
 #let _plain-slide(
   ..args,
-  header-func: layouts.header,
+  header-func: none,
-  footer-func: layouts.footer,
+  footer-func: none,
   header-text: auto,
   footer-text: auto,
   handout: auto,